rsnodgrass/hass-xantech/README.md

 is to merge this back together with an amp controller that works for both since they use almost the same protocol.

-Install [HACS](https://hacs.xyz/), add this repository, and configure like the monoprice component here: https://www.home-assistant.io/integrations/monoprice/
+Install [HACS](https://hacs.xyz/), add this repository 'rsnodgrass/hass-xantech', and configure like the monoprice component here: https://www.home-assistant.io/integrations/monoprice/

 **except with `xantech` as the platform**